arkency/posts/posts/2018-02-19-the-anatomy-of-search-pages.md

 ---
-title: "The anatomy of search pages"
 created_at: 2018-02-19 16:16:01 +0100
 publish: true
 author: Robert Pankowecki
 tags: [ 'search', 'algolia', 'rails', 'react' ]
 newsletter: arkency_form
 ---

+# The anatomy of search pages

 What kind of components do we need to use to make a great search page?
 Let's have a look.